-See "Risk Factors" beginning on page 8 of this prospectus and the other information included in this prospectus for a discussion of factors you should carefully consider before investing in our securities.
+Risk FactorsAn investment in our securities involves a high degree of risk.
+See "Risk Factors" beginning on page 7 of this prospectus and other information included or incorporated by reference in this prospectus for a discussion of the risk factors you should carefully consider before deciding to invest in our securities.

-Nasdaq Capital Market trading symbol

-Our Common Stock is listed on the Nasdaq Capital Market under the symbol "BIAF."
-Our Tradeable Warrants are listed on the Nasdaq Capital Market under the symbol "BIAFW."
+Nasdaq listing symbol Our Common Stock is listed on the Nasdaq Capital Market under the symbol "BIAF."
+There is no established trading market for the